 We first stopped at the level before the very top and had to stand in another line to catch another elevator.

 Once at the top, we saw someone get proposed to which was super cheesy and cute I guess.
 Then as we were walking around we spotted a guy wearing a Georgia polo so obviously, we asked him and his wife if they would take our picture for us.
 We reciprocated.
 They told us they were from Kennesaw (a city 15 minutes from where we live)… small world!

 It was so crowded at the top, so after about 20 minutes we decided to go back down.
 The top is not very big and they let way too many people up there at one time.

 It was about 4:00 pm when we left the tower, so we decided to head back to the apartment to get into some warmer clothes before heading to Montmartre.
 We headed back out around 5:30 pm.

 Once in Montmartre, we started walking towards what we thought was the funicular next to the stairs.
 Next thing we knew we were in Montmartre!
 We had unknowingly taken a back way to the neighborhood.
 I guess we should have known from all the stairs we climbed.

-We decided to go in the Sacre Coeur first and walked in to such a treat!
+We decided to go inside the Sacre Coeur first and walked into such a treat!
 There was a mass going on.
 Unfortunately, I couldn’t use my nice camera in there because the shutter was so loud.
 We were able to walk around the outer edge of the cathedral which was quite a unique experience.
 It added an extra layer of beauty hearing the French priest and the melodic hymns while wandering the old church.

 We sat outside facing the street and were able to ‘people watch’ which was quite amusing.
 We had caprese salad as our starter.
 My main dish was French onion soup and Eric had duck breast.
 They were both delicious!